 Some criminologists, including Anderson (1989), support the Temperature Aggression (T/A) Theory.
 It holds that the bulk of crimes transpire during the warmest times of the year.
 This is based on the view that heat leads to discomfort, thereby increasing aggression.
-Monthly distribution of murder incidents in The Bahamas, however, showed a different pattern during the study period.
-The summer months of May through August yielded the fewest number of reports (107 or 31%), compared to January through April (115 or 33%) and September through December (127 or 36%).
-Hence, in contrast to the T/A Theory, most homicides in The Bahamas occurred during the cooler months of the vear.
+This study found support for the TA Theory as the summer months of May through August yielded the highest number of reports (259 or 36%), compared to January through April (243 or 34%) and September through December (217 or 30%).
+However, the fluctuations of incidents by month are subtle and yielded no statistically significant differences.
+This finding was similar to incidents during the 2005-2009 time period as the observed differences were also not statistically significant.